knwin/OpenTopography-DEM-Downloader-qgis-plugin/README.md

 This plug-in allows you to download DEMs from OpenTopgraphy.org by specifying area extent in QGIS.
 The downloaded DEM wil just cover the defined extent.

-The tool can be used in modeller
+The tool can be used in modeller with layer extent as input.
+Code is contributed by [suricactus](https://github.com/suricactus)
-Extent can be defined with

   1 . a Layer in the content
   2 . current canvas extent